VictorWang712/Note/docs/science_research/OPP/lecture_5.md

 >
 > `split_dataset()`: relies on the concept of splitting a collection of things into two or more groups.

-- If multiple choices exist between different identifier names, choose the one that can be explained to a 5-year-old.
+- When multiple identifier names are viable, select the one that can be easily explained to a five-year-old.
-- A **well chosen identifier name** helps you avoid the need to comment your code.
+- A **well-chosen identifier name** can eliminate the necessity for extensive code comments.

-How do you know which concepts are widely understood?
+How can one determine which concepts are universally understood?

-- Engaging with code and documentation written by others helps you break free from the constraints of
+- Engaging with code and documentation authored by others enables one to transcend the limitations imposed by
-  - *The here*: the era in which you were born
+  - *The here*: the temporal context of one's birth
-  - *The now*: your field or expertise (e.g. engineering)
+  - *The now*: one's field of expertise (e.g., engineering)
-- Exposure to ideas in **other disciplines** or **your sub-discipline** (i.e., remote in space) also helps you escape the captivity of personal viewpoints and allows you to survey a wider horizon of ideas.
+- Exposure to concepts from **other disciplines** or **sub-disciplines** (i.e., spatially remote fields) facilitates the liberation from personal biases and broadens one's intellectual perspective.
-  - For an engineer, other discipline means Humanities, Biology, Anthropology, Art, etc.
+  - For engineers, other disciplines encompass the humanities, biology, anthropology, art, and related fields.
-  - For an engineer with expertise in AI, your sub-discipline means operating system, database software, communication tools, etc.
+  - For AI specialists, sub-disciplines include operating systems, database software, communication tools, and related areas.
-- Engaging with historical software (i.e., remote in time) and documentation also brings clarity about concepts that have stood the test of time.
+- Engaging with historical software (i.e., temporally remote) and documentation provides clarity regarding concepts that have proven enduring.

-To choose a good identifier name, you need to break free from the "tyranny of the here and the now" by surveying ideas, code, and documentation that are:
+Selecting an effective identifier name requires transcending the "tyranny of the here and now" by exploring ideas, code, and documentation that are:

 - **remote in time** (e.g., historical releases)
 - **remote in space** (i.e., beyond your field of expertise)

 Some tips from *Linux Kernel* developers include:

-- Use proper descriptive names that are **short** and **to the point**.
+- Employ concise and descriptive names that are **brief** and **precise**.
     > Prefer `cout_active_users()` over `cntusr()`
     > `i`: for loop counter
     > `tmp`: for a variable that holds a temporary value
-- *Functions should be short and sweet, and do just one thing.*
+- *Functions should be concise, focused, and perform a single task effectively.*
-  - They should fit on one or two screenfuls of text, and do one thing and do that well.
+  - They should occupy no more than one or two screenfuls of text, performing a single task efficiently.
   - The number of local variables should not exceed 5 to 10.

 Some tips from developers at *Google*:

-- Spend time considering names—it's worth it.
+- Dedicate time to selecting appropriate names—it is a worthwhile investment.
-  - Don't default to the first name that comes to mind.
+  - Avoid defaulting to the first name that occurs to you.
-  - If you're feeling stuck, consider running a new name by a teammate.
-(Nowadays, you can also ask an AI agent for help!)
+  - If uncertain, consult a teammate for feedback on potential names.
+(Alternatively, seek assistance from an AI agent.)
-- Describe behavior: Encourage **naming based on what functions do** rather than when they are called.
+- Emphasise behaviour: Prioritise **naming functions based on their actions** rather than their invocation context.
   - Prefer `button.listen('click', addItemToCart)` over `button.listen('click', handleClick)`
-- Balance clarity and conciseness—use abbreviations with care.
+- Strive for a balance between clarity and conciseness—exercise caution when using abbreviations.
-  - Ask yourself, "Will my readers immediately understand this label? **Will someone five years from now understand it?**"
+  - Consider whether your readers will instantly comprehend the label and whether it will remain intelligible five years hence.
-- Software changes, and names should change with it.
+- As software evolves, so too should its nomenclature.

 ## Version Control

-- An atomic commit in a version control system is a commit that contains a single, self-contained change or a logical unit of work.
+- An atomic commit within a version control system encapsulates a single, self-contained modification or a coherent unit of work.
-  - e,g, a bug fix, feature addition, a new test case, etc.
+  - Examples include bug fixes, feature implementations, new test cases, and similar modifications.
-- Version control history serves as a form of free documentation.
+- The history of version control acts as an implicit form of documentation.
-  - The evolution of the codebase becomes easier to understand.
+  - It facilitates a clearer understanding of the codebase's evolution.
-- For example, if you are trying to understand a specific feature of a piece of software, you can locate the version control commit that introduces this feature:
+- For instance, to comprehend a specific software feature, one can identify the version control commit that introduced it:
-  - The commit message would describe the changes.
+  - The commit message typically outlines the modifications.
-  - Diffrent view would show the changes that were required for this feature
+  - A different view would display the changes necessary for implementing the feature.
-- Many open-source projects have a policy of accepting only atomic changes with detailed commit messages.
+- Numerous open-source projects enforce policies requiring atomic changes accompanied by detailed commit messages.
-- Atomic commits improve the intelligibility of your software code by encouraging authors to think in terms of logical units of change.
+- Atomic commits enhance code clarity by prompting authors to conceptualise changes as logical units.

 ## Tests

-- Test code allows you to ensure that your code adheres to the input/output requirements of users.
+- Test code ensures that your software complies with user-defined input/output specifications.
-- Test code can also serve as **a form of documentation**.
+- Test code also functions as **a form of documentation**.
-  - Tests define the **expected behavior** of a module.
+  - Tests specify the **expected behaviour** of a module.
-  - Tests also document various **usage** of a module.
+  - Tests also document the various **applications** of a module.
-  - Tests show what types of inputs are acceptable and what forms of output can be generated.
+  - Tests illustrate the acceptable input types and the potential output forms.
-- It is more useful to **keep a module and its test code together** so that the test code serves as an example of how a module should be used and its expected behaviour.
+- It is advantageous to **maintain a module alongside its test code**, as the latter exemplifies the module's usage and expected behaviour.

 ## Documentation

-- The need for extensive code documentation can be reduced by using:
+- The necessity for comprehensive code documentation can be minimised through:
   - Intelligible identifier names based on common knowledge
-  - Atomic commits in version control system
+  - Atomic commits within the version control system
   - Tests that showcase the usage and expected behaviour
-- Code documentation becomes essential when the above methods are insufficient to describe the purpose of a code block.
+- Code documentation becomes indispensable when the aforementioned methods fail to adequately describe a code block's purpose.

 Some tips from *Heras* developers:

-- A function docstring may include the following items:
+- A function's docstring may encompass the following elements:
   - A one-line description of the function.
   - Paragraphs of more detailed information.
   - An examples section. (*Optional*)